+Highly Vulnerable Aquifers (HVAs) are aquifers that are more susceptible to contamination.
 The Intrinsic Susceptibility Index (ISI), a measure of overburden porosity, was used to delineate HVAs in all areas.
 While the rules allow for several different approaches, the ISI method was chosen because data was readily available for the entire SPR.
-ISI for the region was available through county groundwater studies (Grey Bruce Groundwater Study, 2003; Perth County Groundwater Study, 2003; Lambton and Middlesex County Groundwater Study, 2003, Huron County Groundwater Study, 2003).
+ISI for the region was available through county groundwater studies (Grey Bruce Groundwater Study, 2003; Perth County Groundwater Study, 2003; Lambton and Middlesex County Groundwater Study, 2003; Huron County Groundwater Study, 2003).
+The areas above aquifers that were designated as having 'high' intrinsic susceptibility (ISI) are considered Highly Vulnerable Aquifers for the purposes of source protection planning.

 ISI is a regional aquifer assessment tool designed to identify areas where those aquifer systems are sensitive to contamination via surface activities.
 Data used in the calculation for the index is derived from water well records housed in the Ministry of the Environment's Water Well Information System (WWIS).
 Wells used in the calculation were screened based on location reliability codes in the WWIS, and only those deemed sufficiently accurate were included in the final ISI calculation.
-Details on the screening of data can be found in the corresponding reports (Grey Bruce Groundwater Study, 2003; Perth County Groundwater Study, 2003; Lambton and Middlesex County Groundwater Study, 2003, Huron County Groundwater Study, 2003).
-The screening process leads to the exclusion of some data sources which may have an impact on the certainty associated with the ISI.
+Details on the screening of data can be found in the corresponding reports (Grey Bruce Groundwater Study, 2003; Perth County Groundwater Study, 2003; Lambton and Middlesex County Groundwater Study; 2003, Huron County Groundwater Study, 2003).
+The screening process leads to the exclusion of some data sources, which may have an impact on the certainty associated with the ISI.

-ISI is calculated for individual wells, and employs statistical methods for estimating values between wells.
+ISI is calculated for individual wells and employs statistical methods for estimating values between wells.
 This process does not take into account discrete boundaries of local geological features which may be the source of the different index values.
 Exclusion of data points has a higher impact on the local scale calculations of ISI, as the exclusion of a single data point could have profound implications on the ISI locally, whereas at a regional scale the impact of a single data point has less significant ramifications.